Renaud Kerbrat

 Renaud Kerbrat is a French gun designer and inventor.
 He is the owner or co-owner of various patents related to armament and precision technology.

 Born in Brittany, France, Renaud Kerbrat worked for various companies manufacturing ammunition and weapons in France and Belgium before establishing a company in Switzerland and creating weapons using his patented designs.

 Firearm design work

 Renaud Kerbrat has designed a number of firearm actions claimed to eliminate most of the weapon's muzzle jump and recoil, thus making them more controllable during automatic fire.
 Kerbrat's work as a small arms designer has resulted in several patents being granted by the US Patent Office.
-The TDI Vector KRISS Vector submachine gun family manufactured in the USA are thus far the only production weapons to use Kerbrat's designs; in this case, the so-called "Super V" system, a blowback action using an off-axis recoil track for the block and bolt.
+The KRISS Vector submachine gun family manufactured in the USA are thus far the only production weapons to use Kerbrat's designs; in this case, the so-called "Super V" system, a blowback action using an off-axis recoil track for the block and bolt.